-It’s intended to compete with Spotify’s popular Discover Weekly playlist, which uses algorithms to analyze listeners’ favorite genres of music, artists, and listening habits, and then recommend a new playlist of tunes each week.
+Clearly, Discover Mix is intended to compete with Spotify’s popular Discover Weekly playlist, which uses algorithms to analyze listeners’ favorite genres of music, artists, and listening habits, and then recommend a new playlist of tunes each week.
 Discover Mix works much in the same way, using your listening history to suggest new tunes you might enjoy.
+YouTube says the goal is to “keep you up to date on what’s just been released and introduce you to a wider range of artists and sounds based on your personal taste.”

 This isn’t the first time that YouTube Music has added a Spotify- or Apple Music-pioneered feature to its streaming service.
 In August, Google added the “Released” playlist, which is aimed to compete with Spotify’s New Music Friday and Apple Music’s New Music Daily.